kawansoft/aceql-http-client-jdbc-driver/README.md

 - The upload of the batch commands & parameters  is done using streaming techniques on the client-side.
 The incoming reading is also done in streaming on the server side.
 - Transactions are supported, so as usual, it's much faster to run in autocommit off.

-It is higly recommanded to Always use  batch commands  when you have many rows to INSERT or UPDATE.
+**It is higly recommanded to always use  batch commands  when you have many rows to INSERT or UPDATE.**

 Note that batch commands are supported with AceQL HTTP version 8.0 or higher on server side.